Yard Waste, Brush and Limb Collection

 Annual Leaf Collection

 It is a highly effective, low cost program using minimum labor.
-And, we have been able to claim 100 percent recycling credit for the above yard waste the last two years in a row.
+We have been able to claim 100 percent recycling credit for the above yard waste the last two years in a row.

 In addition to the recycling benefits, the public and city departments also benefit from the use of the free mulch.